 Alternative 2B would take approximately 2.9 hours less than Alternative 1 - No Action to travel between Auke Bay and Haines.
 Alternative 2B would take approximately 4.1 hours less to travel between Auke Bay and Skagway.
-The Alternative 2B travel time is based on approximately half the travelers arriving randomly due to the frequency of the ferry schedule, while the other half would time their arrival to match the schedule.24 Missing a scheduled departure due to lateness or a full boat would entail a 2-hour wait for the Haines-Katzehin shuttle, and about a 3-hour wait for the next Skagway-Katzehin shuttle.
+The Alternative 2B travel time is based on approximately half the travelers arriving randomly due to the frequency of the ferry schedule, while the other half would time their arrival to match the schedule.
+Haines-Katzehin shuttle, and about a 3-hour wait for the next Skagway-Katzehin shuttle.
 Similarly, some travelers under Alternative 1 - No Action would plan to arrive before the minimum check-in time to avoid the possibility of losing their reservations.